Prosa

 Climate And Weather

 Campo Grande and the park experience a tropical savanna climate with distinct wet and dry seasons.
 The wet season from October to March brings abundant rainfall, high humidity, and frequent afternoon thunderstorms, while the dry season from May to September is characterized by sunny days, low humidity, and cooler nights.
-Annual precipitation averages around 1,500 millimeters, and temperatures typically range from 12°C on cool winter nights to 33°C on hot summer afternoons.
-Occasional southern cold fronts can push temperatures into single digits Celsius during the dry season, while high summer humidity can feel oppressive.
+Annual precipitation averages around 1,500 millimeters, and average temperatures range from around 20 to 22°C year-round, with cool winter nights occasionally reaching 12°C and hot summer afternoons around 33°C. [1] Occasional southern cold fronts can push temperatures into single digits Celsius during the dry season.
 The dry season is the most pleasant time for outdoor activities, with lower mosquito activity and better trail conditions throughout the park.

 Human History